BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 # 2.0.
 Solution Planning

-For this project, we will collect data from the website of the main competitors.
-We can extract information like prices, types, colors, compositions, and sizes of the products.
+Collect data from the website of the main competitors.
+Extract information like prices, types, colors, compositions, and sizes of the products.

-We will extract the data from the websites and save it in a Postgres Database using two web-scraping python scripts.
-Then a visualization tool will be used to answer the business questions.
+Build a python script to collect, clean and save the data in a Postgres Database.
+Then use a visualization tool (Power BI) to answer the business questions.

+Use airflow to automate and orchestrate the whole process.

 **Final Product**

 The final product will be two dashboards, one for each competitor.
-In these dashboards, the user can select a product and a period, and it will contain information like average price, daily price, color, and prime materials.
+In these dashboards, the user will be able tog select a product and a period, and it will contain information like average price, daily price, color, and prime materials.

 # 2.1.
 Tools